stormkit-io/www-stormkit-io/content/blog/how-to-deploy-on-aws-s3.md

 ---
 title: Deploy your app on AWS S3
+description: Learn how to deploy your static applications on your own AWS account using Stormkit.
+date: 2022-04-10
 ---

 Stormkit users can now deploy their static applications directly to their **AWS** account.